-Lizzie Peabody: Why not?
+Lizzie: Why not?

-Pam Henson: He was a scientist and he did not believe these things happened.
-So I always jokingly say he was probably haunting them because they were claiming that he was a ghost and made him angry.
+Pam Henson: He was a scientist, and he did not believe these things happened.
+So I always jokingly say he was probably haunting them because they were claiming that he was a ghost, you know, and it made him angry.
 He came back to teach them a lesson.
-But he himself did not believe in ghosts and did not believe that you could contact some spiritual world.
+But he himself did not believe in ghosts, and did not believe that you could contact some spiritual world.
 When you were gone, you were gone.

-Lizzie Peabody: But according to the Post, the night watchman at the Smithsonian disagreed.
+Lizzie: But according to the Post, the night watchman at the Smithsonian disagreed.

-Washington Post: Officers on watch have seen men lurking about, but by the time a search was begun, no one was to be found.
-This has happened many times and to nearly every watchman at the buildings.
+[ARCHIVE CLIP: Officers on watch have seen men lurking about, but by the time a search was begun, no one was to be found.
+This has happened many times, and to nearly every watchman at the buildings.]

-Lizzie Peabody: Now, as much as I'd like to, there is no way to talk to these night watchmen from 1900, but there are still plenty of night watchmen at the Smithsonian, the boots on the ground who pace the silent halls after everyone else has gone home.
-So to hear stories of the Smithsonian after dark, I would need to talk to one of them, which is how I ended up in the woods at 1:00 AM with Corporal Howlin.
+Lizzie: Now as much as I'd like to, there is no way to talk to these night watchmen from 1900, but there are still plenty of night watchmen at the Smithsonian-the boots on the ground who pace the silent halls after everyone else has gone home.
+So to hear stories of the Smithsonian after dark, I would need to talk to one of them.
+Which is how I ended up in the woods at 1:00 am with Corporal Howlin.

 Ronald Howlin: Now wait for this car light to go out.
-Soon as it goes out, you're going to see how dark it is out here.
-And see, we got a full moon tonight, now.
-We didn't have any moon at all.
-You'd be barely be able to see me.
+As soon as it goes out, you're gonna see how dark it is out here.
+And see?
+We got a full moon tonight, now.
+If we didn't have any moon at all, you'd barely be able to see me.

-Lizzie Peabody: Corporal Howlin is a night watchman at the Smithsonian Environmental Research Center, or SERC, between midnight and 8:00 AM.
-His job is to patrol the many acres of conservation land out in Edgewater, Maryland, driving the wetlands and woods in a little electric car that he practically has to fold himself in half to get into.
+Lizzie: Corporal Howlin is a night watchman at the Smithsonian Environmental Research Center, or SERC.
+Between midnight and 8:00 am, his job is to patrol the many acres of conservation land out in Edgewater, Maryland, driving the wetlands and woods in a little electric car that he practically has to fold himself in half to get into.

-Corporal Ronald Howlin: They keep buying these small vehicles and I'm freaking big.
+Ronald Howlin: They keep buying these small vehicles, and I'm freaking big.

-Lizzie Peabody: You are really tall.
+Lizzie: You are really tall.
 How tall are you?